July 18

 Other Coaches Using The Air Coryell

-The Air Coryell offense forever changed the NFL and has had much success since its creation.
+The Air Coryell and the San Diego Chargers offense forever changed the NFL and has had much success since its creation.
 Coaches Joe Gibbs, and Mike Martz, won Super Bowls running versions of this offense.

 Former Head Coach and Offensive Coordinator Norv Turner made a career off of running versions of this offense.